Lech Wałęsa: Post-presidency

 After losing the 1995 election, Wałęsa announced he would return to work as an electrician at the Gdańsk Shipyard.
 Soon afterwards, he changed his mind and chose to travel around the world on a lecture circuit.
 Wałęsa developed a portfolio of three lectures ("The Impact of an Expanded NATO on Global Security", "Democracy: The Never-Ending Battle" and "Solidarity: The New Millennium"), and reads them at universities and public events with an appearance fee of around £50,000 ($70,000).

-In 1995, Wałęsa founded the Lech Wałęsa Institute, a think tank with a mission "to popularize the achievements of Polish Solidarity, educate young generations, promote democracy, and build civil society in Poland and around the world".
+In 1995, Wałęsa founded the Lech Wałęsa Institute, a think tank with a mission "to popularise the achievements of Polish Solidarity, educate young generations, promote democracy, and build civil society in Poland and around the world".
 In 1997, he founded a new party, Christian Democracy of the Third Polish Republic, hoping it would help him to successfully run in future elections.
-Wałęsa's contention for the 2000 presidential election ended with a crushing defeat when he polled 1.01 percent of the vote.
+Wałęsa's contention for the 2000 presidential election ended with a crushing defeat when he polled 1.01% of the vote.
 Wałęsa polled in seventh place, after which he announced his withdrawal from Polish politics.

-In 2006, Wałęsa quit Solidarity in protest of the union's support of the ruling right-wing Law and Justice party, and Lech and Jarosław Kaczyński—twin brothers who had been prominent in Solidarity and were now serving as the country's president and prime minister, respectively.
-The main point of disagreement was the Kaczyński's focus on rooting out those who had been involved in Communist rule and their party's attempt to make public all the files of the former Communist secret police.
-Until then only members of the government and parliament had to declare any connection with the former security services.
+In 2006, Wałęsa quit Solidarity in protest of the union's support of the ruling right-wing Law and Justice party, and Lech and Jarosław Kaczyński – twin brothers who had been prominent in Solidarity and were now serving as the country's president and prime minister, respectively.
+The main point of disagreement was Kaczyński's focus on rooting out those who had been involved in Communist rule and their party's attempt to make public all the files of the former Communist secret police.
+Until then, only members of the government and parliament had to declare any connection with the former security services.
 Wałęsa and his supporters argued the so-called transparency legislation advocated by the government might turn into a witch hunt and the more than 500,000 Poles who had possibly collaborated with the Communist secret police could face exposure.